GMAT Sample Papers: Download GMAT Question Papers with Solutions

 Question 2

 In a university club of 200 members, the number of Political Science majors is 50 less than four times the number of International Relations majors.
-One-fifth of the members are neither major, and no member is enrolled in both majors.
+One-fifth of the members are in neither major, and no member is enrolled in both majors.
 How many members are International Relations majors?

 Answer: